ViperZeroOne/ViperCraft/README.txt

 Created By: ViperZeroOne

-This is my first mod which began simply as a way to learn the fundimentals of Java while modding Minecraft.
+This is my first mod which began simply as a way to learn the fundamentals of Java while modding Minecraft.
 It quickly grew and became more than I had first intended it to be.
 As I continue to add to this runaway project I hope others will enjoy the hard work I'm putting into it.